uber/motif/README.md

 ## Child Scopes

-Motif allows you to define a Scope as a child of another Scope by declaring a child method on the parent Scope interface:
+Define a `child method` on the Scope interface to declare a Scope as the child of another Scope:

 <details>
 <summary>Notes for Dagger users...</summary>